Aravind0510/resume_to_json/README.md

 4. **Access the web app:**
   - Open your browser and go to **http://127.0.0.1:5000.**

+## How to Run the Project

+1. **Upload Resume:** On the landing page, you'll find an "Upload Resume" button.
+Click it and choose a plain text resume (.txt format).
+2. **Convert and Download JSON:** After uploading, the system will automatically convert your resume to JSON format.
+Once converted, a download button will appear for the JSON file.

 ## License
 - This project is licensed under the MIT License - see the LICENSE file for details.